dimitarnaydenov/SpringBoot-Angular-Real-Estates-Site/README.md

 # SpringBoot-Angular Real Estates Site
-The project objective is creating online web application for property buyers and sellers.
+Оnline web application for property buyers and sellers.

 The back-end implementation is located in "src" directory